micholi/museum-finder-cli-gem/museum_finder/README.md

     $ bundle

-Or install it yourself as:
+You can install this gem by entering the following:

-    $ gem install museum_finder
+    $ gem install museum-finder

 ## Usage

-TODO: Write usage instructions here
+Once you've installed the gem, enter the following and follow the instructions to interact with the CLI.

+  $ museum-finder

 ## Development